boxxello/MetaTrader5-Listener-Telegram/README.md

 ## SETUP

-Potrai installare il bot in pochi semplici step:
+To install the py MT5 bot you can do it in some simple steps:
 Python required version 3.9.

 Check your py version by cmd: